-Donat and Mary Morgan started Oakley College with the key objective of focusing on family values and putting the child at the centre of the learning.
+Donat and Mary Morgan started Oakley College with the key objective of putting the child at the centre of the learning.
+The learning happens in a supportive and nurturing environment that likens itself to a family structure.

-With a great deal of optimism and only a handful of pesetas in our pockets, we opened Oakley College nursery in 1989 with 32 children between the age of 3 and 4.
-As the school grew we needed bigger premises and a few years later we moved to a converted chalet in Los Hoyos on the outskirts of Las Palmas.
+Focusing on family values they opened Oakley College nursery in 1989 with 32 children between the ages of 3 and 4.
+As the school grew it needed bigger premises and a few years later was moved to a converted chalet in Los Hoyos on the outskirts of Las Palmas.

 “As the little acorn grew into an ever-expanding oak tree,